Leonix99/ExactFibNumb/README.md

 # ExactFibNumb
-How about counting some exact of Fibonacci numbers?
+How about counting some exact Fibonacci numbers?